yatin-sammal/Voice-Assistant-using-livekit/README.md

 ## Challenges Encountered

 - **Limited Availability of Open Source LLMs**:
   - There were few open-source LLMs that were OpenAI-compatible within the LiveKit framework and also supported vision.
-I found **LLaVA**, which works within the Ollama framework but needed to be run locally.
+I found **LLaMA**, which works within the Ollama framework but needed to be run locally.
   - I opted for the **Groq Cloud Models**, where the **Groq LLaMA 3.2-11B Vision Preview** and **Groq LLaMA 3.2-90B Vision Preview** were the only available vision options.
 However, these models were not compatible with the LiveKit framework.

 - **Custom Compatibility Solution**: